Why Sustainable Floral Design?

 Just as you can vote with your dollars as a consumer, you can “do good” by being strategic about your business choices.
 By being transparent about your business choices, you can educate others.

 How and where you source your flowers can impact lives, economies, and the health of ecosystems.
 Buying locally minimizes the carbon footprint of shipping.
 Buy from farms that grow sustainably – whether that is in or out of our nation, this can make a big difference in worker treatment as well as the economics & ecosystem health where the flowers are grown.
+By supporting fair trade growers we are helping to economically empower communities.

 Run an Economically Viable Business

 Make sure that you know your market, your costs, etc. Charge your worth.
 Pay yourself.
 Pay your employees a living wage.
+Don’t undercut your competitors.
+Don’t be scared to pay a good price for flowers so that you contributing to a living wage for your farmers.

 Downloadable Sustainable Floristry Tips

 Would you like a handy guide to Sustainable Floristry Tips to help you in your business?
-I wrote one with my pal Becky from Prairie Girl Flowers, and you can download it by clicking on this icon of the cover:
+I wrote one with my superhero pal Becky from Prairie Girl Flowers, and you can download it by clicking on this icon of the cover:

 Gratitude to the talented team at Fusionspark Media for this beautiful piece!